WeWork Inc. (WE) Shares Up Despite Recent Market Volatility

 UBS gave a rating of “Neutral” to WE, setting the target price at $6.50 in the report published on June 29th of the previous year.

-During the last 5 trading sessions, WE fell by -10.31%, which changed the moving average for the period of 200-days by -87.03% in comparison to the 20-day moving average, which settled at $1.1847.
-In addition, WeWork Inc. saw -31.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WE rose by +1.37%, which changed the moving average for the period of 200-days by -85.66% in comparison to the 20-day moving average, which settled at $1.0547.
+In addition, WeWork Inc. saw -30.83% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading